 Hospital negligence is a claim against a hospital due to negligent treatment or a lack of suitable care from medical professionals.

-A hospital medical negligence claim often includes a never event, where a surgeon removes the wrong organ or operates in the wrong place.
+A hospital negligence claim often includes a never event, where a surgeon removes the wrong organ or operates in the wrong place.

 Removing the thyroid on the wrong side is a common example of a never event.